Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 And the man and his wife were both naked and were not ashamed (Genesis 2:24-25).

-So what are these “joining” and “one flesh” references all about?
-In Genesis 2:24, the ancient Hebrew translated into the English word “joined” is quite interesting.
-According to Hebrew Scholars, it means “to adhere, to glue, or to attach oneself to something.”
-And in Matthew 19:5, Jesus quoted this passage using the Greek word κολλάω, which also means “to glue or unite.”
-And we should also notice how Genesis 2:25 implies that marital “joining” took place while Adam and Eve were naked.
+In Genesis 2:24, the ancient Hebrew translated into the English word “joined” is most interesting.
+According to Hebrew scholars, it means to adhere, glue, or attach oneself to something.
+And when Jesus quoted this passage in Matthew 19:5, He used the Greek word κολλάω, which also means “to glue or unite.”

-Also notice how God had no marriage ceremony for Adam and Eve.
-And no one pronounced them “married.”
-Yet something did happen that caused Adam and Eve to become man and wife.
+Also notice how there was no marriage ceremony for Adam and Eve – and no one pronounced them “married.”
+Also notice how Genesis 2:25 implies this marital “joining” took place while Adam and Eve were naked.

 You may be familiar with the biblical patriarch Jacob’s love for his wife Rachel, and how he served Rachel’s father for seven years before he was allowed to marry her.
-The story begins in Genesis 29:20-22:

 So Jacob served seven years for Rachel and they seemed to him but a few days because of his love for her.
 Then Jacob said to Laban, "Give me my wife, for my time is completed, that I may go in to her."
 Laban gathered all the men of the place and made a feast.

-It’s also clear that Jacob consumed a great deal of alcohol during this feast.
-Because when it came time for Rachel to come into his tent, Laban was able to substitute his other daughter Leah, and Jacob had sexual relations with her.
+The Scriptures also tell us that Jacob consumed a great deal of alcohol during this marriage festival.
+So when it came time for Rachel to come into his tent, Laban was able to substitute his other daughter Leah, and Jacob had sexual relations with Leah, thinking it was Rachel.
+Of course, this story provides a valuable lesson about the dangers of consuming too much alcohol – but there's a great deal more that we can learn here.

 Let's continue with Genesis 29:23-26 and see what Jacob's behavior produced in the morning: